get-convex/claude-at-home/README.md

 In the Clerk dashboard, go to "Configure" and then "Webhooks", and create a new webhook to `https://<your-convex-deployment>.convex.site/clerk-users-webhook`.
 Leave all the default settings and click "Create".

+Grab the "Signing Secret" from the newly created webhook, and set it as the `CLERK_WEBHOOK_SECRET` environment variable in Convex.

 Deploy to Convex again.